makerdao/developer.makerdao.com/oasis/index.md

   Decentralized ERC20 exchange with borrowing & leverage by Maker
 </p>

-_Announcement: On Monday 18th of November 2019 at 10am UTC we are going to rename DAI markets to SAI markets on our APIs (both RestAPI and GraphQL)._

-_Later that day, after 4pm UTC, we are gonna reintroduce DAI markets but DAI will point to new MultiCollateral DAI token._

 Oasis is a liquidity pool on the Ethereum blockchain.
 The Simple Market and Matching Market smart contracts provide for the trustless atomic exchange of ERC20 tokens without third party counter-risk.